-Parathyroid surgery is the only effective treatment for hyperparathyroidism.
-There are no medications currently available that can cure primary hyperparathyroidism.
+Parathyroid surgery is the only effective treatment for primary hyperparathyroidism.
+There are no medications that can cure primary hyperparathyroidism.

-For people without any symptoms, there are guidelines that may help decide if you should consider surgery.
-Dr Lancashire will be able to discuss if you will benefit from surgery.
+For people without any symptoms, there are guidelines that may help you decide if you should consider surgery.
+Dr Lancashire will be able to discuss with you further whether you will benefit from surgery.

 What are the risks of parathyroid surgery?

-No surgery is without risk or potential side effects.
-Surgeons like Dr Lancashire who are specifically trained in endocrine surgery generally have lower complication rates associated with those procedures than surgeons who don’t perform them on a regular basis.
+No surgery is without risks and/or potential side effects.
+Surgeons like Dr Lancashire, who are specifically trained in endocrine surgery, generally have lower complication rates associated with these procedures than surgeons who don’t perform them on a regular basis.

 The main risks specific to parathyroid surgery are:

-Dr Lancashire routinely uses a nerve monitor (NIM®) to help confirm and monitor the function of the important nerves that are at risk of injury during neck surgery.
-He will explain what surgery he recommends for your condition and spend time discussing the risks that are associated with that operation.
+Dr Lancashire routinely uses a nerve integrity monitor (NIM®) to help confirm and monitor the function of the important nerves that are at risk of injury during neck surgery.
+During consultations, he will explain what surgery he recommends for your condition and spend time discussing the risks that are associated with that operation.